bashup/mdsh/README.md

 * Code blocks fenced with `~~~X` instead of `` ```X ``
 * Code blocks with no language tag

 Alternately, you can define empty `mdsh-compile-X` functions in an mdsh block, for each language you want to exclude from the compilation, or define an `mdsh-misc` function that does nothing.
-(See the section on [Metaprogramming and Code Generation](#metaprogramming-and-code-generation), below, for more on `mdsh-misc`.)
+(Which will disable data blocks entirely; see the section on [Metaprogramming and Code Generation](#metaprogramming-and-code-generation) below for more info on `mdsh-misc`.)

 ### Making Executable (and Editable) Markdown Files